 Year ended 31 December

-2022 2021

-Euros in tl nousands
+20222021Euros in thousands

 a.
 Balances:

 Current:

 Other accounts payable 286 452

 Non-current:

 Loan from shareholder (see Note 6) 630 -

 b.
-Compensation of key management personnel of the Company:

-Short-term employee benefits 820 801
+Compensation of key management personnel of the Company: Short-term employee benefits Share-based compensation 820 801 224

-Share-based compensation - 224

-- c.
-Significant agreements with related parties: - 1.
-In February 2008, DekelOil Consulting Limited ("Consulting") signed an employment agreement with a shareholder, who is a director of the Company, the CEO of the Company and the chairman of the Board of Directors of DekelOil CI SA.
+c.
+Significant agreements with related parties:

+- In February 2008, DekelOil Consulting Limited ("Consulting") signed an employment agreement with a shareholder, who is a director of the Company, the CEO of the Company and the chairman of the Board of Directors of DekelOil CI SA.
 Under the employment agreement, the CEO is entitled to a monthly salary of € 20,000 per month.
 The agreement is terminable by the Company with 24 months' notice.
 The total annual salary, social benefits, bonuses and management fee paid to the CEO during 2022 and 2021 was approximately €239 thousand and €217 thousand, respectively. - 2.
 In March 2008, DekelOil Consulting Limited signed an employment agreement with a shareholder, who is a director of the Company, its Deputy CEO and Chief Financial Officer.
-The agreement was amended on 11 July 2014, by the board of the subsidiary to reflect the same salary terms as those of the CEO described in c a.
-Classification of financial liabilities:
+The agreement was amended on 11 July 2014, by the board of the subsidiary to reflect the same salary terms as those of the CEO described in c (1) above.

-(1) above.
 The total annual salary and social benefits paid to the employee during 2022 and 2021 was approximately €239 thousand and €217 thousand, respectively.